Dual Credit Courses

 Overview |

 CWI offers students the opportunity to complete General Education, or core classes, and earn a college certificate in the process.
 This certificate can transfer to any Idaho public university or college, and the credits earned will fulfill general core classes there.
+You can earn the General Education Core Requirements by itself or along with an AA degree.
+Transferring is made simpler because there is a designation on the student transcript that the student has completed the General Education program.
+Note: the General Education Core Requirements is not a degree program/major that students can select.
+Courses are completed alongside an AA/AS degree program offered at CWI. |

-Credits | The GEAC consists of 3 credits (12 classes) |
+Credits | The General Education Core Requirements consists of 12 college classes. |

-Mission | Courses in the GEAC program at CWI will engage students to consider other contexts and viewpoints, communicate with clarity and accuracy, and apply solutions and ideas.
+Mission | Courses in the General Education Core Requirements program at CWI will engage students to consider other contexts and viewpoints, communicate with clarity and accuracy, and apply solutions and ideas.
 Students will be prepared to move forward in their academic career with a solid foundation from the GE courses they complete at CWI. |

-Why take? | The CWI GEAC gives students the opportunity to earn credits that will count towards a student’s future whether or not they have already decided their career path.
+Why take? | The CWI General Education Core Requirements gives students the opportunity to earn credits that will count towards a student’s future whether or not they have already decided their career path.
 Students receive a high-level education at a fraction of the cost of universities in Idaho. |

 Course Delivery Styles | In-person, Online, Hybrid |

-Required Courses for the GEAC
+Required Courses for General Education Core Requirements

 CWI Requirements | Required # of college credits | CWI Courses Name | North Star Equivalent |